cmotc/doablesec/010-Doable-Privacy-Android.md

 the instructions that make up the operating system.
-The most popular Free and/or Open Source ROM's are [CyanogenMod](https://www.cyanogenmod.com), [Replicant](https://www.replicant.us), [OmniROM](https://www.omnirom.com), and these are capable of recieving updates from the Operating System developers.
+The most popular Free and/or Open Source ROM's are [CyanogenMod](https://www.cyanogenmod.com), [Replicant](https://www.replicant.us), [OmniROM](https://www.omnirom.com), and these are capable of receiving updates from the Operating System developers.
 If your device isn't officially supported by one of these ROM's, you can either find someone who has ported a Free and Open Source ROM to your device on a site like XDA-Developers, use that ROM, and *actively contribute reports of your*